rc-sea/exuperian/docs/blog/posts/five-years-and-3-elections.md

 To that end, prior to our election in Preston in 2022, we did some user research on terms to use that were accurate and understandable but also established a sentiment in the voter reflective of the benefit of the effort.
 We ended up using the term "independently verify" rather than "end-to-end verifiable"; "independence" gave voters the feeling of agency while accurately reflecting the core capability of the system (creating an independent, encrypted copy of the election and all its ballots).
 Instead of security and prevention of malfeasance, we emphasized transparency and independent validation of results to reassure voters.

 Similarly, rather than try to explain the technology behind a challenge ballot with a proper label / call to action, we faux "branded" it with the term BallotCheck, indicating an innovation without specifying its nature.
 The intent was not to hide information, but enable layers of inquiry (bite --> snack --> meal) appropriate to a voter's interest.
 It is just as important not to overwhelm and overcomplicate the voter's conception of the ElectionGuard "feature", either.
-The fact that it blended into the background and wasn't seen as a separate "thing" was a feature, not a bug [^36].
+The fact that ElectionGuard blended into the background and wasn't seen as a separate "thing" was a feature, not a bug [^36].

 ### The Importance of Third-Party Verifiers

 The last two ElectionGuard elections had the benefit of an independent verifier developed by the MITRE Corporation to validate the election record, as well as a confirmation code lookup site hosted by Enhanced Voting.

 MITRE took a true independent actor approach with their verifier.
 They provided an independent interpretation of each element of the election record directly attributable to the relevant specification version.
-Because College Park was not a fully "2.0" election, we were forced to document all the exceptions and deviations from the specification, and MITRE was able to provide an independent interpretation of those as well.
+Because College Park was not a fully "2.0" election, we were forced to [document all the exceptions and deviations from the specification](https://www.electionguard.vote/elections/College_Park_Maryland_2023/#independent-verification-of-the-college-park-election), and [MITRE was able to provide an independent interpretation](https://www.electionguard.vote/images/MITRE-EG-CP-requirements.pdf) of those as well.

 Being able to successfully independently verify the election fully demonstrated the interdependence of all the elements of an e2e election: the specification, the production codebase performing the encryption and guardian ceremonies, the features enabled by the election and scanner-based voting method, and the election record generated by the admin device.

-While the immediate public coverage of the College Park and Preston elections may not have focused on the independent verification aspects of the election, it is nonetheless systemically important as a means to certify e2e systems and real-world elections on an ongoing basis.
+While the immediate public media coverage of the College Park and Preston elections may not have focused on the independent verification aspects of the election, it is nonetheless systemically important as a means to certify e2e systems and real-world elections on an ongoing basis.

-In addition, as ElectionGuard is more fully adopted across election jurisdictions, the ability of independent verifiers to scale alongside has the potential to increase confidence across systems and voters.
+In addition, as ElectionGuard is more fully adopted across election jurisdictions, the ability of independent verifiers to scale alongside has the potential to increase confidence across systems and voters and establish the basis for a full multi-actor ecosystem of reviewers.

-## Conclusions and Recommendations
+## The Untapped Potential of ElectionGuard

 ElectionGuard has successfully integrated with multiple voting systems, and has shown the potential to increase confidence locally in election outcomes.
-However, in many ways it is only at the beginning of what it might accomplish.

-For example, it has only been deployed in small precinct-level elections using a single voting method or, as in the case of Enhanced Voting, as part of their Electronic Ballot Return capability.
+There is also a nascent ecosystem of ElectionGuard enthusiasts across academic, industry, and election administration communities.
+However, in many ways ElectionGuard is only at the beginning of what it might accomplish.
+It has only been deployed in small precinct-level elections using a single voting method or, as in the case of Enhanced Voting, as part of their Electronic Ballot Return capability.

-Fundamentally, and societally, though, it is critical to enable as many viable voting methods as we can.
-No one voting method is appropriate for all voters.
-Paper-based systems offer full software independence and auditability, but also present major barriers to truly independent voting for voters with limited sight, mobility, or language facility.
-Vote by mail is growing in popularity and certainly aids with convenience for absentee and early voting options.
+Fundamentally, no one voting method is appropriate for all voters.
+For maximum societal benefit, it is critical to enable as many voting methods as we can to serve all voting populations.
+Paper-based systems offer full software independence and auditability, but also present major barriers to truly independent voting for voters with limited sight and mobility or language issues.

 From strictly a usability perspective, electronic voting systems are often preferable to paper-based systems for the many accessibility affordances they enable.
-They are even explicitly called out in the original HAVA legislation as being preferable for disabled voters.
+They are even explicitly called out in the original HAVA legislation as being necessary for disabled voters.

-However, the first generation of electronic voting systems (called Direct Response Electronic (DRE) systems) that came about after passage of HAVA have been found to be lacking from a security and audit capability, and have fallen into disfavor relative to paper systems.
+The first generation of electronic voting systems that came about after passage of HAVA (called Direct Response Electronic (DRE) systems) were intended to replace the lever and punch-card systems that caused the vote count and adjudication issues in 2000.
+While these new systems were often appreciated by voters, they were not built to modern security standards and did not produce any independently auditable artifacts [^37].

-ElectionGuard offers the ability for a new generation of electronic voting systems to emerge that offer the improved accessibility possible with electronic systems but now also with full ***software independence***.
+With the passage of the 2.0 version of the Voluntary Voting System Guidelines, the EAC recognizes the concept of ***software independence***.
+Systems that want to be certified to the 2.0 standard must be able to demonstrate software independence, and there are only two recognized ways to achieve it: paper ballots and end-to-end verifiable systems.

 !!! info "What is Software Independence?"
     The formal definition of software independence is: